K-dash/pyropust/CONTRIBUTING.md

 2. Add implementation to `src/ops/apply.rs`
 3. Run `makers gen` to regenerate code
-4. Run `makers all` to verify everything works
+4. Run `makers` to verify everything works

 **When adding a new namespace (e.g., `@ns json`):**